pingidentity/pingidentity-devops-getting-started/docs/deployment/deployLocalK8sCluster.md

 minikube pause
 minikube unpause
 ```

-Alternatively, you can delete the minikube environment, which will recreate the VM the next time.
+Alternatively, you can delete the minikube environment, which will recreate everything the next time.

 ```sh
 minikube delete